Oscar Best Actor winner from the year you were born

 – Movie: “Rain Man”

-Hoffman’s second Best Actor Oscar came from his iconic performance in “Rain Man,” in which Hoffman played autistic savant Raymond Babbitt alongside Tom Cruise.
-He noted that his job working at the New York Psychiatric Institute in his 20s was helpful in learning more about human behavior.
-The film went on to win the Oscar for Best Picture and Best Director for Barry Levinson.
+Hoffman’s second Best Actor Oscar came from his iconic performance in “Rain Man,” in which Hoffman played autistic savant Raymond Babbitt, alongside Tom Cruise.
+He noted that his job working at the New York Psychiatric Institute in his twenties was helpful in learning more about human behavior.
+The film went on to win the Oscar for Best Picture and best director for Barry Levinson.
+Of Hoffman, Levinson said that the actor developed Raymond Babbitt’s signature shuffling walk and nasal voice.

 1989: Daniel Day-Lewis